Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 Having a uniform look and feel across your website provides a more professional experience for your site visitors.
 Inconsistencies give an amateur impression and can quickly put visitors off from staying.

-Again an easy way to test this out is by having a beta user group navigate through your site and report back.
+Again, an easy way to test this is to have a beta user group navigate through your site and report back.

-22. Your Print Style Sheet Is Created and Tested
+22. Confirm Your Print Style Sheet Is Created and Tested

 This is a launch checklist item that many websites forget.
 Who prints web pages, anyway?